HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-8

-Meadow sage is a member of the mint family and is grown for its attractive blue or purple flowers and aromatic leaves.
+Meadow sage is a member of the mint family and is grown for its attractive blue or purple flowers.
+The leaves of the plant are aromatic as well.

 72. Mountain Larkspur